Leif, the Discoverer (Whitney): Description

 The figure is approximately 8 feet tall; the upper base is approximately 110 x 84 x 84 inches; the lower base is approximately 12 × 9 x 96 inches.
 The sculpture is bronze; the base is red sandstone.

 Shading his eyes to scan the distance, Leif Ericson stands on a large red sandstone pedestal.
 Unlike other depictions of Ericson, here he is youthful and clean-shaven.
 He wears a scale armor shirt, ornamented with breast plates and a studded belt.
 Underneath, he wears a tunic and leggings with leather sandals.
 He carries a powder horn over his shoulder and a knife in a decorative sheath at his side.
 On the sandstone base, the inscription reads, Leif, the discoverer/ son of Erik/ who sailed from Iceland/ and landed on this continent/ A.D.
 1000.
 In runic letters, it also reads, Leif, son of Erik the Red.

 History

+The first casting of the statue resides in Boston, Massachusetts on Commonwealth Avenue.
+In November 1887, the Milwaukee copy was erected; however, at the request of its donor, Mrs. Joseph T. Gilbert, there was no dedication ceremony.

+By the 1990s, evidence of structural instability, manifest through cracks, erosion, and the deterioration of caulking in the pedestal was observable.
+In February 1995, the statue was moved 20 feet to the west to prevent it falling off the bluff.
+Additionally, in September of that year, the statue was cleaned and covered in acrylic resin.
+During the cleaning, residue of gold size was found, indicating the statue may have originally been gilded.
+The recently moved and restored statue was dedicated on May 17, 1996, Norway's annual Constitution Day celebration.